X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Results

-As we already discussed, spectral analysis may be helpful in identifying non-thermal emission, possibly associated to a central AGN, through the mesurement of spectra harder than expected from the thermal ICM, as already proposed in \citet{2013Hlavacek-Larrondo}.
-However, as explained in Section 3.2, this kind of diagnostic based on spectral shape needs a very high S/N, and therefore is not suitable to explore the low luminosity range.
+As we have discussed, spectral analysis may be helpful in identifying nonthermal emission, possibly associated with a central AGN, through the measurement of spectra harder than expected from the thermal ICM, as has been proposed in \citet{2013Hlavacek-Larrondo}.
+However, as explained in Section 3.2, this type of diagnostic based on spectral shape needs a very high S/N, and therefore is not suitable for exploring the low-luminosity range.
 Therefore, we limit our spectral analysis to the sources with unresolved emission detected with our photometry, as described in the next section.

-\subsection{X-ray spectral analysis}
+\subsection{X-Ray Spectral Analysis}

-We perform a standard spectral analysis on the sources listed in Table \ref{photom_lowz} and \ref{photom_highz} using a simple physical model consisting in an absorbed power law, plus a local Galactic absorption ({\tt Xspec} model {\tt tbabs $\times$ zwabs $\times$ pow}).
-We extract source and background spectra from the same extraction regions used for photometry.
+We perform a standard spectral analysis on the sources listed in Table \ref{photom_lowz} and \ref{photom_highz} using a simple physical model consisting in an absorbed power law plus a local Galactic absorption ({\tt Xspec} model {\tt tbabs $\times$ zwabs $\times$ pow}).
+We extract source and background spectra from the same extraction regions as we used for photometry.
 Calibration files are the same used to compute the conversion factors.
-Our spectral analysis is, therefore, based on the same background subtraction used in our photometry.
+Our spectral analysis is therefore based on the same background subtraction used in our photometry.
 Our aim is to confirm our results and explore the distribution of intrinsic absorption.
-However, we remark that spectral analysis in these extreme conditions of strong background can have complex effect on the best-fit values of the spectral parameters.
+However, we remark that spectral analysis in these extreme conditions of strong background can have a complex effect on the best-fit values of the spectral parameters.
 A proper approach would require the combined analysis of an absorbed power law plus a thermal component at the same time.
-Clearly, due to the strong degeneracy of a composite model, this is feasible only for very bright sources.
-The spectral analysis discussed in this work, therefore, should be simply regarded as an extension of our photometric study.
+Clearly, this is feasible only for very bright sources because of the strong degeneracy of a composite model.
+The spectral analysis discussed in this work should therefore be simply regarded as an extension of our photometric study.

-\subsubsection{Spectral analysis of sources at $0.2<z<0.3$}
+\subsubsection{Spectral Analysis of Sources at $0.2<z<0.3$}